aesokolowski/algoexpert/README.md

 Maybe I'll try another language if I get bored with JavaScript (or suddenly have an upcoming tech interview in C++, Java, or Python) but I like it for this algorithm stuff because it's close to pseudocode and has braces.

+### To run sample tests:
+enter 'node index' from this folder to run all tests sequentially or enter 'node attempt' within a test folder to run that single test